anwtn/functions-on-k8s/README.md

 You might want to also consider adding billing alerts against your subscriptions.
 I find the following command useful for viewing consumption and costs, or you can also use the Azure portal:

-`az.cmd consumption usage list`
+`az.cmd consumption usage list --output tsv > ./consumption.tsv`

+You can then open and sort `./consumption.tsv` as a spreadsheet.
+I spent about 1.93 AUD to write this tutorial.

-I hope your enjoyed the tutorial.
+Thank you for reading - I hope your enjoyed the tutorial!